On the error bound in a combinatorial central limit theorem: Acknowledgements

 \section{Acknowledgements}

 This work is based on part of the Ph.D. thesis of the second author.
 The second author is thankful to the first author for his guidance and helpful discussions.
 Both the authors would like to thank the referee for their very detailed and helpful comments.
+We would also like to thank Radoslaw Adamczak for bringing to our attention an error in Ho and Chen \cite{HoCh78}.
 This work is partially supported by Grant C-389-000-010-101 and Grant C-389-000-012-101 at the National University of Singapore.